demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

 ## Summary

-In this blog post, we learned how to setup and consume messages from IBM-MQ in a Clojure application.
-Thanks to the first class JAVA interoperability support in Clojure, we are able to do it using IBM-MQ's native Java client.
+In this blog post, we learned how to set up and consume messages from IBM-MQ in a Clojure application.
+Thanks to the first-class JAVA interoperability support in Clojure, we have done it using IBM-MQ's native Java client.

-With this we are done with the setting up the infrastructure aspects of the application.
-We'll diving deep into the business side of the application in the upcoming blog posts.
+With this, we are done with the setting up the infrastructure aspects of the application.
+We'll be diving deep into the business side of the application in the upcoming blog posts.
 Stay tuned!

 The source code associated with this part is available on [this GitHub](https://github.com/demystifyfp/BlogSamples/tree/v0.18/clojure/wheel) repository.